department-of-veterans-affairs/va.gov-team/products/caregivers/research/2023-03-Baseline Task Research/conversation-guide.md

 ## First Task: [Introduction page] - 5 minutes

 - For this session today, we are going to walk through the scenario that you are applying for caregiver benefits.
 - Review this page and tell me about your impressions and expectations before applying.

 ### Participant ratings:
-- On a scale of 1-5 (1 being very poorly and 5 being very well) - how prepared does this first page make you feel about the application you are about to begin?
+- On a scale of 1-5 (1 being very poorly and 5 being very well) - how prepared does this first page make you feel about the application you are about to begin and informed about the process?
 Why did you give it that rating?

 ### Observer rating of task completion
 [Observer ratings of start application task completion using rating criteria]